Posted: 1/10/23 | January 10th, 2023

 A couple of decades ago, most people associated Croatia with the brutal Balkan Wars that ravaged the region until 1995.
 But in the last ten years, the country has become a hot spot for tourism, getting a ton of attention from travel magazines and influencers and a surge of visitors (thanks to Game of Thrones).

 When I first visited Croatia in 2013, it was already popular.
 Its gorgeous coastline dotted with compact, medieval seaside towns and innumerable islands made it a hot destination.
 Split and Dubrovnik were packed with summertime tourists, Yacht Week attracted thousands who wanted to party in the sun with strangers (remember those times?), and foodies were indulging in the country’s excellent cuisine.

-That popularity has only accelerated and, though tourist numbers are down as a result of the pandemic, Croatia remains one of the top destinations in Europe.
+That popularity has only accelerated and Croatia remains one of the top destinations in Europe.

 This year, I went back and spent most of my time on the Dalmatian coast, as well as exploring tiny towns, Zagreb’s eclectic museums, impressive national parks, and the country’s burgeoning wine scene.
 While cities like Split and Dubrovnik still get overrun by crowds in the busy summer months, the rest of the country is relatively untouristed (and a lot more affordable).

 To help you plan your trip and make the most out of your visit, here are the 17 best things to do in Croatia:

 1. Don’t skip Zagreb